Ukhu Pacha – (OO-koo PAH-chah) – The Lower World

 The most consistent way to maintain an animal guide relationship is to live as if the medicine is already available to you – because it is.

-What You Have Almost Certainly Believed About This
+What Have You Almost Certainly Believed About Power Animals?

 Common Belief